ruanodendaal/word-counter/README.md

 4. Visit `http://localhost:3000/` in your browser

+5. You can use your own or the file `railway-children.txt` in this repository.

 ### To run tests
 - Find the `SpecRunner.html` in project root.
 - Open it in your browser.